This is an awesome time of the year with softball games on TV, tough matchups and possibly, your favorite team still hanging in there.

 - O.A.D. – this stands for Outs After Damage, and damage can be anything from an error to a walk to a hit to a hit batter (HBP) to a homerun.
 Damage is basically anything that prolongs the inning and gives the other team more chances to score.
 Mistakes or damage, won’t kill you.
 But, if your team allows damage to follow damage, and then more damage to follow that, then you’re in trouble – mentally and on the scoreboard!
 Winning teams get Outs After Damage.
 Watch for it and start to notice how winning teams really win!

 I know these 7 keys aren’t earth-shattering, and many of you might say, the teams that win have the best pitcher or the best hitters.
-I’m not arguing that the teams that win the Super Regionals and advance on to OKC don’t have great players, but at this point in the season, everyone has great players.
+I’m not arguing that the teams that advance on to OKC don’t have great players, but at this point in the season, everyone has great players.
 You’re looking for ways to take the players you have and beat the opponents with the players they have.
 Wanting to simply have “better players” isn’t something you can focus on during the game.

 You’ve got to make winning seem small enough to notice and seem actually doable.
 Winning sounds great, but it’s too vague then it’s too easy to get overwhelmed and outplayed.
 Help your pitchers get better simply by focusing on getting the 1st batter of each inning out, by limiting the batters she faces with 2 outs and by getting some kind of an out after damage.
 Help your hitters contribute by somehow getting on base and by moving over runners.
 Get small, get specific and watch the wins start piling up!